 Food Storage List For Breakfast:

-So basically my breakfasts consist of: milk, cereal, fresh bananas, oatmeal, honey, raisins, nuts.
-The smoothies would have spinach, kale, celery and a variety of fruits.
+So basically my breakfasts consist of milk, cereal, fresh bananas, oatmeal, honey, raisins, and nuts.
+The smoothies would have spinach, kale, celery, and a variety of fruits.
 I would need wheat to grind to make my bread, yeast, lemon juice, salt, etc. I would need water to make the smoothies, oatmeal, and the bread.
 We need 4 gallons of water per person per day.

 Food Storage List For Lunch: